perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

 If you're a business owner, freelancer, or developer looking for cost-effective, high-performance websites, this guide will help you understand when Jekyll makes sense—and when to use something else.

+## A Quick Detour: What is Jekyll?

+Jekyll is a tool that builds websites as simple, static files instead of relying on a database-driven system like WordPress.
+Instead of generating pages dynamically on each visit, Jekyll pre-builds the entire site in advance, turning content written in Markdown, HTML, CSS, and JavaScript into a fully functional website that is fast, secure, and easy to host.

+Originally created for GitHub Pages, Jekyll works well with Git, a version control and collaboration tool widely used in IT projects, making it easy to update and deploy changes.
+It’s built with Ruby and uses Liquid templates to create reusable layouts and dynamic content without needing a backend.

+Since everything is pre-built before the site goes live, Jekyll sites load quickly, work well with content delivery networks for global performance, and don’t require ongoing maintenance.
+Jekyll sites can be hosted for free on platforms like GitHub Pages, Netlify, and Vercel, keeping costs low.

+## Why Jekyll Is My Go-To for Many Projects

+### Free, Cost-Effective Hosting

+One of the biggest advantages of Jekyll is that it eliminates ongoing hosting costs.
+Websites built with Jekyll can be hosted for free on platforms like GitHub Pages, Netlify, or Vercel, meaning clients only need to pay for a domain.
+There are no monthly platform fees like with WordPress, Webflow, or other hosted solutions, and no maintenance costs for server updates or security patches.

+For smaller businesses, freelancers, or individuals with limited budgets, this has been a game-changer.
+Many of my clients were expecting ongoing fees for hosting and CMS subscriptions, and they were extremely happy to realize that their website could run at zero cost.
+This has been especially valuable for those just starting out, where every dollar saved matters.

+While I’m expanding into working with larger businesses as well, affordability remains a key factor for many of my clients.
+Jekyll allows me to offer high-quality websites without locking them into expensive long-term costs.